Prevent the deployment of vulnerable builds | Fluid Attacks Help

 Role requirement infoRole required: User, Vulnerability Manager or User Manager

-1. Go to the Scope of the corresponding group.
+1. Go to the Scope section of the group where you want to use the Agent.

 Update the DevSecOps token